Image-X-Institute/couch-tracking/Emulator/README.md

 If you would like to run a simulation that cloest to the real-world hardware and software design, an option of running the motion compensation on Raspberry Pi with c++ code is available.
 The emulator_couch.cpp has the same architecture compared to the real compensation algorithm, apart from the motor is not moving.
 The moving duration is calculated on moving displacement/motor speed.

 ## How to run
 python integrated_emulator.py --mode local --trace "Lung_Predominantly_Left_Right_robot_120s.txt" --latency 0 --velocity 12 --track-dt 0.05

-Run this command line on terminal or command.
+Run this command line on window command prompt or visual studio code.

-mode: Determine the simulation mode, local communication or cross device UDP
+# Mode
+The emulator can be ran in two modes: 1) Local simulation, 2) Data sampling and sending only

+1) Local simulation

+All simulation, including motor compensation is simualted on one local device

+2) Data sampling and sending only

+The data receiving and motor compensation is simulated on Raspberry Pi.

+# Motion to be simulated
 trace: Give the motion trace file name

+# System latency
 latency: Define the system latency

+Unit is in second (s).

+# Tracking interval (sample frequency)

 track-dt: Define the motion sending interval.
 Unit is in second.
 The original motion traces were sampled in 200ms.
 If a different interval is given, motion file will be interploated.

+# Other parameters
 Other arguments: UDP ip address etc. The emulator runs by default value if otherwise not specified.